 After high school I went to university and paid for it myself.
 My parents helped by letting me live at home, paying for food, and floating me the odd twenty every once in a while (usually on Thursdays at Bud’s On Broadway for tall Rye and Cokes) which helped me through those four years.
 But I was flat broke most of the time as the money I made during the summer was needed for tuition and books, and I usually had a grand or so left over which had to last the entire school year.

-So after I finished university, and started working and earning decent money, the reality of having more money that I needed to live on was very new, very exciting, and opened up a lot of possibilities.
+After I finished university, and started working and earning decent money, the reality of having more money that I needed to live on was very new, very exciting, and opened up a lot of possibilities.
 Those pounds or rupees or Bahamian dollars or American dollars that were deposited into my bank account on a regular basis, at times, made me feel like an imposter, living somebody else’s life.
 And I spent a lot.
 And I saw a lot of the world.
 And I got to do things that few people will ever get to do.
 And I had a lot of fun.
 A lot of fun.
 During this time I made friends all over the world and found my perfect partner.
 Without money, I wouldn’t have been able to do that.

 When Ana and I returned to Canada my uncle Gerry taught me all about investing.
-Even though I had a Finance degree, I really knew nothing about it, and my ill-advised experiments with investing in offshore funds did not turn out well.
-But I did have money and uncle Gerry showed me what to do with it, and mentored me for many years, and continues to do so.
+Even though I had a Finance degree, I really knew nothing about it, and my ill-advised experiments with investing in offshore funds did not turn out particularly well.
+But I did have money and uncle Gerry showed me what to do with it and mentored me for many years, and continues to do so.
 Over the years, Ana and I have done many money making side projects to increase our income and we have learned to be extremely thrifty on the boring, everyday things we don’t care about (bills, vehicles, dining out, unnecessary kids activities, groceries) but splurge out on the things that give us great happiness (sailing, vacations).
 I track our cash flows to the dime and every year we can usually save over 30% of what we earn, which we put back into investments.
-So overall, we have found a system that works for us and are in pretty good financial shape – but it took a lot of years and learning to get where we are.
+So overall, we have found a system that works for us and are in pretty good financial shape – but it took a lot of years and learning to get where we are at today.

 So what really changed with my relationship with money?
 I am no longer excited by finding a ten dollar bill in the pocket of my winter jacket.
 To me, it is just another ten dollars that will go to paying for groceries, gas, mortgage, or maybe it will go into an investment account.
 In the words of the great B.B.
 King, the thrill is gone.
 It sounds sad, but is really not, because these days I know that whatever happens to us, in our jobs or our lives, there’s a very high probability that we will be fine financially.
 Yes, that ten dollar bill is a lot of money, but I know what to do with it to maximize the utility I will receive from that ten dollar bill.
 It is not a windfall like it was in the past; it is now part of a larger plan.